-- Risk of delays given political change
+...
+Risk of delays given political change

-- Customer's quality, communication, and speed expectations continue to increase, which provides opportunities for organisations, such as Mears, that can quickly adapt to this - Those organisations that are effective in working with tenants to co-design solutions are likely to be successful - Increasing health and safety demands, post Grenfell, will positively impact on quality requirements in tenders - Growing need to support local communities through social and economic investment
+- ...
+Customer's quality, communication, and speed expectations continue to increase, which provides opportunities for organisations, such as Mears, that can quickly adapt to this - ..
+Those organisations that are effective in working with tenants to co-design solutions are likely to be successful - \dots Increasing health and safety demands, post Grenfell, will positively impact on quality requirements in tenders - ...
+Growing need to support local communities through social and economic investment

-- \\\ We now have a sole focus on housing, having divested unprofitable, non-housing related businesses - We are benchmarking well against the best across all relevant industries - We continue to focus our Customer Experience on going above and beyond new regulatory standards We continue to demonstrate our approach to outsourcing proactively - We are working to continuously improve tenant engagement, highlighted by our accreditation from Tpas and winning the Inside Housing Award for Outstanding Tenant Engagement - Contractor, in 2021 - We are continuing to support better communities in which service users live, with a focus on developing skills for the next generation and bringing people back into the workplace - ....
-Our commitment to social value and tenant engagement through Your Voice and our Customer - Scrutiny Board

-Our social value work remains at the heart of our business and is bolstered by the work of the - Our social value work remains at the heart of our business and is bolstered by the work of the Mears Foundation
+- We now have a sole focus on housing, having divested unprofitable, non-housing related businesses - We are benchmarking well against the best across all relevant industries - \dots We continue to focus our Customer Experience on going above and beyond new regulatory standards - ---- We continue to demonstrate our approach to outsourcing proactively ----- We are working to continuously improve tenant engagement, highlighted by our accreditation from - The and winning the Inside Housing Award for Outstanding Tenant Engagement Contractor, in 2021 - We are continuing to support better communities in which service users live, with a focus on developing skills for the next generation and bringing people back into the workplace - Our commitment to social value and tenant engagement through Your Voice and our Customer Scrutiny Board - Our social value work remains at the heart of our business and is bolstered by the work of the Mears Foundation